ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 If you miss discussion, you'll still be held accountable for understanding the relevant material via Skill Assessments.
 You can miss 1 discussion submission without it impacting your grade (see [Grading](#grading) below).
 There is no way to make up a dicussion, even for illness, travel, or emergencies.
-My preference would be to require all 5 discussions for an A, and have some kind of excused absences.
+My preference would be to require all 10 discussions for an A, and have some kind of excused absences.
 However, tracking excused absences doesn't really scale, so the “one for any reason” policy is how we handle it.
 You don't need to justify your missed discussions.
 Contact the instructor if you'll miss more than one discussion for unavoidable reasons.

 ### Lecture Sessions

-Lecture sessions are on Monday through Thursday.
+Lecture sessions are on Monday, Wednesday, and Friday.

 In each lecture, we will go over Jupyter Notebooks (available electronically via GitHub).
 At the end of lecture you'll have a chance submit your Jupyter Notebook to Gradescope.
 You can do this by uploading your ipynb file via the Gradescope app (for iOS and Android) or through the web interface.
 To get participation credit for lecture, you have to